aa-dev-123/docsy/README.md

  - Turbo Frames: Each article is wrapped inside a Turbo Frame (turbo_frame_tag dom_id(article)) so that editing or deleting only affects that row.

 - Turbo Streams: The controller responds with Turbo Stream to update DOM elements on successful actions.

+- For real-time updates, redis is being added, models should have callbacks which broadcast messages and these msgs can be listened/subscribed by views using `turbo_stream_from`.